-What we've experienced in our work with small businesses is that, as the Business Development Process becomes an integral part of the business, it also becomes an integral part of communication between the participants.
-It becomes not only a way of thinking and a way of doing but a way of being as well.
-You might say that, while going to work on the business, people begin to realize that it is a powerful metaphor for going to work on their lives…Michael E. Gerber, The EMyth Revisited
+What we've experienced in our work with small businesses is that, as the [process of Innovation, Quantification and Orchestration] becomes an integral part of the business, it also becomes an integral part of communication between the participants.
+It becomes not only a way of thinking and a way of doing, but a way of being as well.
+You might say that, while going to work on the business, people begin to realize that it's a powerful metaphor for going to work on their lives…Michael E. Gerber, The EMyth Revisited

-Finally, let’s quickly review where we’ve got to in these articles so far:
+Finally, let’s quickly review what we’ve covered in these articles so far:

-- The Business Development Cycle of Innovation, Quantification, and Orchestration is how you build systems that work.
+- The Cycle of Innovation, Quantification and Orchestration is how you build systems that work.

 - Working on your business, not in your business, means addressing frustrations at the root cause, not at the symptom level.
 Thinking systemically will create a business with a healthy culture and strong foundations.

-- The work involved in building an Operations Manual (or task management system) gives you the operational flexibility to cope with inevitable change.
+- The work involved in building an operation manual gives you the operational flexibility to cope with inevitable change.
 It can save your business.

 If this article inspired you to think differently about systems in your business, let me know.
-I’ll reply directly to your comments and I look forward to hearing how you are getting on and the results you are seeing.
+I’ll reply directly to your comments, and I look forward to hearing how you’re doing and the results you’re seeing.

-In the next article in this series, we’re covering the strategic design of systems and in our final article, I’ll give you a blueprint for doing it right the first-time.
+In the next article in this series, we’re covering the strategic design of systems.
+In our final article, I’ll give you a blueprint for doing it right the first time.